 At least one whole day will be spent in the amazing Monfragüe Natural Park, home to a large breeding population of Black Vulture, several colonies of Griffon Vulture, as well as Egyptian Vulture, Golden, Bonelli's, Spanish Imperial, Booted and Short-toed Eagles.
 We will have the opportunity of seeing breeding Black Storks, Blue Rock Thrush, Alpine Swift and even White-rumped Swift on visits in late spring.
 The park holds some of the best conserved Mediterranean woodland in Spain, home to warblers like Western Orphean, and Subalpine.
 With luck we may even see Eagle Owl too.

 We will spend one day in the Villuercas mountain range, near the beautiful town of Guadalupe.
 As well as being an important area for Bonelli's Eagle, we will also encounter species like Western Bonelli's Warbler, Crested Tit and other woodland birds.
-In late spring we can also visit a region in central Extremadura which is good for species such as Rufous Bush Robin, Black Wheatear and Western Olivaceous Warbler, and the Gredos Mountains (as an alternative to the Villuercas) for species like breeding Ortolan Bunting.
+In late spring we can also visit a region in central Extremadura which is good for species such as Rufous Bush Robin, Black Wheatear and Western Olivaceous Warbler, and the Gredos Mountains (as an alternative to the Villuercas) for species like breeding Ortolan Bunting and Honey Buzzard.

 No visit to the heart of Extremadura would be complete without a visit to Trujillo, our local town.
 Not only is the town square one of the most beautiful places in Spain to enjoy a drink at one of the pavement cafes, it is also an excellent place to watch Lesser Kestrel, Pallid Swift, Common Swift and White Stork at one's leisure!
 We can walk up to the old castle and take in the breathtaking views of the plains and dehesa, whilst keeping an eye open for passing raptors.

 Return to the airport, with a stop on route (time permitting) to savour for one last moment the joy of birding in Extremadura.